CONTENTS

 14. What should I consider during implementation?

-A: Product management is ready to use, allowing the customer company to quickly get started.
-If the customer company is an old user of Netvisor and has been using the standard product management that comes with the sales ledger, the product register and its contained information are directly converted to the new structure.
+A: Product management is ready to use so that you can get started quickly.
+If the company is an existing Netvisor user and has been using the standard product management that comes with accounts receivable, the product register and its data are converted directly to the new structure.

-• Product groups and hierarchy built for product groups (hierarchy is not mandatory)
+• Product groups and, if necessary, a hierarchy for product groups (hierarchy is not mandatory).

-• For model variations, the register has added:
+• For model variations, add to the register:

-• Attributes and values for them, from which models are intended to be created
+• Attributes and their values from which the models are to be created.

-• Warehouses or storage locations are created through the inventory management service so that a default warehouse can be assigned to the product (not mandatory)
+• Warehouses or storage locations via the inventory management service so that a default warehouse can be defined for the product (not mandatory).

-For an old customer company, existing information is converted, so during implementation, only the following items should be added to the product register as needed:
+For an existing customer company, the existing data is converted.
+During implementation, make sure the following items are added to the product register as needed:

-• If existing products are to be made into a model structure, individual products cannot be directly formed into a model set if any event entries have been made for the products in the system
+• If you want to create a model structure from existing products, individual products cannot be directly formed into a model set if any transaction entries have been made for the products in the system.

-• In this case, a new version of the product should be made first, and models should be created through the attributes and values added to the system
+• In this case, a new version of the product must be created and the models created through the attributes and their values added to the system.

 15. How can I import product information from another system into Netvisor?

-For importing data into extended product management, a separate Excel template has been created, where the customer company must enter the necessary information in the correct places.
-This also allows for the import of product structures and initial inventory balances by warehouse.
-You can inquire more about data import during implementation with a Netvisor representative.
+For importing data into extended product management, there is a separate Excel template into which the necessary data must be entered in the correct places.
+With the Excel template, it is also possible to import product structures and opening balances of stock by warehouse.
+You can ask for more information about data import during implementation from a Netvisor representative.

 16. How can I easily create product structures (model or composite product structures) in the system?